Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Wildwood Crest, NJ

-Wildwood Crest is home to a variety of pristine beaches, including the stand-out favorite Diamond Beach.
-It’s an outlier from the rest of Wildwood’s beaches partly because Diamond beach is private and requires a fee for entry.
+Wildwood Crest is home to a variety of pristine beaches, including the standout favorite Diamond Beach.
+It’s an outlier from the rest of Wildwood’s beaches, partly because Diamond Beach is private and requires an entry fee.

 👉 Pro Tip: Certain parts of Diamond Beach aren’t private, so you won’t have to pay a fee.
 To avoid the fee, steer clear of sections of Diamond Beach directly behind or on resort property.